Choicestchoice/CarSharing-Report-with-SQL-Queries-/README.md

    •Quey to antiyze weather conditions for the month with the highest average demand rate in 2017.

-# Instructions
-1. Clone or download this repository to your local machine.

-2. Open the SC, queries sql file to view the SOL queries.

-3. Execute the SOL queries in your prefered SOL database management system (e.g. MySOL Workbench, SQuite).

-4. Review the results and analysis provided by each query.

-5. Reler to the Data, Dictionary md tie for descriptions of table structures and column delintion.

 # Data Source
 The original dataset was obtained from a car-sharing company and includes hourly data on customer demand rates, weather conditions, and temperature.
 Due to privacy considerations, the dataset has been anonymized and Sanitized.